hkun74720-alt/HSTGNN/README.md

 # HSTGNN
-This is the pytorch implementation of HSSTGGNN.
+This is the pytorch implementation of HSTGNN.

 [This paper has been accepted by Information fusion 2025 now.](https://doi.org/10.1016/j.inffus.2025.102978)